Market Analysis: China, Thailand, Japan, India, and the Middle East

 In summary, international trade trends reveal that Asia and the Middle East are net importers of quality horses, fueling sales at major auctions in Europe, North America, and Australia.
 Japan has moved from being an importer to an exporter of elite racehorses (a mark of its breeding success), whereas China, India, and Thailand still depend on imports to improve their stock.
 Global bloodstock flow is increasingly multi-directional: Affluent buyers from China and the Middle East have become prominent at auction rings, while expertise (trainers, bloodstock agents, veterinary know-how) is being traded as well, with Western professionals taking up roles in these emerging markets.
 Over the next decade, we can expect domestic breeding in these regions to grow as they seek more self-reliance – China has explicitly prioritized boosting breeding capacity – but the interdependency with global equine hubs (for genetics, technology, and trade) will remain strong.

 Grassroots participation through riding schools, pony clubs, and equestrian clubs has been rising in all these regions, though from different starting points.
+In China, 2019 reports documented 2,160 registered riding clubs, with an average of 316 members per club and an implied total of 682,560 riders nationwide.
+The same reports indicated that approximately 18.59 per cent of clubs employed foreign instructors.
+Participation has been concentrated in urban centres where private equestrian academies serve youth and recreational riders, with growth driven by structured training programmes, Olympic discipline exposure, and increasing parental demand for extracurricular sporting activities.
 China has seen an explosion of riding clubs in recent years.
-By 2019 there were 2,160 registered equestrian clubs in China with an average of 316 members each.
-These clubs – ranging from modest riding academies to luxury equestrian centers – together accounted for roughly 682,000 riders nationwide.
-This is a remarkable figure, considering organized riding was relatively rare in China two decades ago.
-Many of these riders are youth: Riding has become a trendy extracurricular activity for children of affluent families in major cities (often akin to learning piano or golf).
-However, the rapid growth also highlights a gap – nearly 19% of Chinese clubs rely on foreign instructors, indicating a shortage of local trained coaches.
+These are remarkable figures, considering organized riding was relatively rare in China two decades ago.
+However, the rapid growth also highlights a gap, with nearly 19% of Chinese clubs relying on foreign instructors, indicating a shortage of locally trained coaches.
 Pony clubs (in the Western sense of structured youth riding organizations) are still emerging in China, but initiatives to introduce riding in schools and the formation of junior leagues are underway.
 The Chinese Equestrian Association, under the State General Administration of Sports, has been promoting youth riding camps and inter-club competitions, which is slowly normalizing equestrian sports among the younger generation.
 The challenge is to make riding affordable beyond the elite; currently, lessons in China can be several times more expensive than in Europe due to the cost of imported horses and instructors.
 Still, the foundation of club infrastructure built in the last 5 years provides a platform for wider participation if costs decrease over time.

 India’s riding and equestrian club scene has historically been dominated by the military and police (many clubs are army riding centers dating back to the colonial era).
 In recent years, however, civilian interest has grown modestly, with new private riding schools cropping up in metro areas like Delhi, Mumbai, and Bengaluru.
 The Equestrian Federation of India (EFI) now has over 1,200 individual members and more than 300 affiliated clubs across the country.
 Many of these “clubs” are actually military units or police academies with equestrian programs (as the Army’s Remount and Veterinary Corps is deeply involved in the sport), but there is a rising number of private clubs as well.
 For example, riding academies offer lessons and horse boarding for enthusiasts, and some schools and colleges have equestrian teams.
 Pony Club culture (as seen in the UK) is not widespread in India, but some clubs run kids’ programs and small local shows.
 The member base remains small relative to India’s population – equestrian sport is still considered elitist and the EFI’s membership in the low thousands illustrates that – but it is growing.
 Significantly, India’s equestrians have started making a mark regionally (India won its first equestrian Asian Games gold medal in decades in 2023, sparking national interest), which may drive more youth to riding schools.
 The key will be expanding access beyond the Army’s domain and into civilian sports culture.
 Encouragingly, riding facilities are now part of some urban sports complexes and a few pony clubs have been modeled on international lines to teach children horsemanship.
 Going forward, India’s large youth demographic could be a reservoir of talent if riding becomes more accessible.